exasol/bucketfs-client/doc/user_guide/user_guide.md

       ```
     * SuSE: [OpenJDK build of the Leap project](https://software.opensuse.org/download/package?package=java-17-openjdk&project=openSUSE%3AFactory)

-As soon as Java 17 is available you can run BFSC's JAR file the following command:
+When Java 17 is available, you can run BFSC's JAR file with the following command:

 ```shell
 java -jar "<path-to-bfsc-jar>" <command> <option> ...